dodozhang21/dine-with-me/readme.txt

 --------------------------------------------------------------------------------
  Licenses:
 --------------------------------------------------------------------------------
-Dine with Me WordPress Theme, copyright 2013 Ying Zhang Dine with Me is distributed under the terms of the GNU GPL3.
+Dine with Me is a child theme of Responsive copyright 2003-2013 Emil Uzelac, CyberChimps Inc Responsive is distributed under the terms of the GNU GPL3.
 See license.txt for further details.

-Dine with Me is a child theme of Responsive copyright 2003-2013 Emil Uzelac, CyberChimps Inc Responsive is distributed under the terms of the GNU GPL3

-The resources used in daffodil Theme are all GPL-compatible:
+The resources used in Dine with Me Theme are all GPL-compatible:

 == Bundled Resources: Javascript ==